GoogleChrome/web.dev/src/site/content/en/blog/speculative-prerendering/index.md

 alt: Motorcycle on a highway
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
-  - origin-trial
+  - origin-trials
 ---

 Resource hints, such as [`preconnect`](https://web.dev/uses-rel-preconnect/), [`preload`](https://web.dev/uses-rel-preload/),
 [`prefetch`](https://web.dev/link-prefetch/), and
 [`prerender`](https://developer.mozilla.org/docs/Glossary/prerender), help
 the browser figure out which resources will the user need in the near future.

 `preconnect` and `preload` are declarative hints—the browser _must_ act on them, so use them when you are sure that a resource will be required during the next load.

 `prefetch` and `prerender` are speculative hints—use these to recommend that the browser should fetch a certain resource because there's a high chance it might be required.

 This article focuses on speculative prefetching and prerendering.
 Learn more about how they're used, the drawbacks of the current implementations, and popular external